Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 1 hour & 40 minutes | 📍 Google Maps | Website | 👉 Stay at Copper Queen Hotel

 Bisbee is one of us T-locs’ favorite day trips from Tucson.
 This historic mining town is full of intriguing history, fabulous artwork, cozy restaurants, and quirky personalities.
-As soon as you exit the tunnel that opens up to the town and your eyes adjust, you’ll be in awe of the beautiful scenery of Bisbee.
+You’ll be in awe of the beautiful scenery of Bisbee as soon as you exit the tunnel that opens up to the town.

 ‘B’ Mountain overlooks the steep town precariously built into the picturesque Mule Mountains.
-To the south, if you’re not claustrophobic, take a mine tour in the old Queen copper mine.
+Take a mine tour in the old Queen Copper Mine if you’re not claustrophobic.
 To the north, you can wander the charming downtown streets, warmly lit with string lights.
 Make sure to visit the Bisbee Social Club, my favorite bar in town, if you’re a fan of speakeasies (who isn’t?).

-And if ghost towns are your forte, click this link for a spooky jaunt around the haunted neighborhoods.
-Book a night at the Copper Queen Hotel, if you dare!
+Are ghost tours your forte?
+Click this link for a spooky jaunt around the haunted neighborhoods.
+Book a night at the Copper Queen Hotel or The Oliver House, if you dare!
 It’s the longest continuously operating hotel in Arizona.
 If walls could talk (which some say they do!), you could bet they’d have some wild stories about the last 120 years of guests.

 Nogales